JuliaLang/julia/doc/src/manual/noteworthy-differences.md

 ### Julia &hArr; C/C++: Namespaces
   * C/C++ `namespace`s correspond roughly to Julia `module`s.
-  * There are no private functions/variables/modules/... in Julia.
-Everthing is accessible through fully qualified paths (or relative paths, if desired).
+  * There are no private globals or fields in Julia.
+Everything is publicly accessible through fully qualified paths (or relative paths, if desired).
   * `using MyNamespace::myfun` (C++) corresponds roughly to `import MyModule: myfun` (Julia).
   * `using namespace MyNamespace` (C++) corresponds roughly to `using MyModule` (Julia)